crashoverride777/swifty-ads/README.md

 - v7.0

-Removed app lovin as they no longer support the tvOS platform
+Removed AppLovin as they no longer support the tvOS platform

 Cleanup